 Facing criminal charges?
 Plead the Fifth until you discuss your case with a trusted attorney from Thiessen Law Firm

 Until you can get a lawyer in your corner, we recommend pleading the fifth and saying no more than is absolutely necessary while under investigation for a crime.
 Say “I plead the fifth” until you can speak to your attorney about your legal options.
 If you are facing criminal charges or have any questions regarding your Fifth Amendment rights, contact an attorney who you can trust to handle your case.
 For serious charges, you’ll need an aggressive attorney who won’t back down from a fight.
 You need Mark Thiessen.

-Mark Thiessen, the founding attorney of Thiessen Law Firm, is a board-certified criminal defense lawyer who has won many “Not Guilty” verdicts for his clients.
+Mark Thiessen, the founding attorney of Thiessen Law Firm, is a Triple Board-Certified criminal defense lawyer who has won many “Not Guilty” verdicts for his clients.
 As a top 100 Houston lawyer, Mark has proven himself an expert-level criminal defense attorney that can win your case.

 Give Thiessen Law Firm a call at 713-864-9000 or fill out our online form today to get started.

 - THC vs. CBD: Can Police Really Tell the Difference?

 - DWI Attorney Fees: How Much Does a DWI Cost in Texas?

 - Is Road Rage a Criminal Offense in Texas?

 - What is Criminally Negligent Homicide in Texas?